 Butamax stated that “Butamax and its owners were the first to develop this technology and it is our belief that the protection of intellectual property serves the best interest of the biofuels industry, our customers and the U.S. energy policy.”

-However, Gevo highlighted that it did not use the technology claimed in Butamax’s patents, but employed its own distinct technology, GIFT® (Gevo Integrated Fermentation Technology®), which is covered by more than 150 patent applications that enables the efficient production of isobutanol.
+However, Gevo highlighted that it did not use the technology claimed in Butamax’s patents, but employed its own distinct technology, GIFT® (Gevo Integrated Fermentation Technology®), which is covered by more than 150 patent applications that enable the efficient production of isobutanol.

 Later Gevo filed a lawsuit against Butamax and its parent company DuPont in charge of infringing Gevo’s two newly-issued patents (‘375 and ‘376).
 The invention described in the two patents involves Gevo’s unique technology to produce isobutanol.
 Hence the lawsuit is based on Butamax’s own publications describing their use of the technology that Gevo invented first and for which they have received patents.

 In regards to this infringement suit, Paul Beckwith, CEO of Butamax stated:

 “When Butamax makes isobutanol, we do not use the technology claimed in the Gevo patents.
 We are so confident about this, that we offered Gevo an opportunity to independently verify that Butamax does not infringe either of these patents.
 Ignoring both our offer to verify and the facts, Gevo instead filed its lawsuit.”

 Butamax further added that it plans to seek legal relief from this frivolous suit and was confident in the eventual result from the court.

 The Gevo patents are for a limited technology, which when applied for isobutanol production, are dominated by Butamax’s intellectual property and are invalid, as claimed by company officials.